De-Alchmst/bast/doc.md

 ```

 As one can see, BAST uses S-expression-like syntax when calling functions.
-I say "hello, world!", as for implementation reasons, all strings are converted
+I say "hello, world!", since for implementation reasons all strings are converted
 to lower-case.
 In fact, all of BAST is case insensitive, so the following code does the exact
 same thing.